maxgalloway/Panels-and-Turbines/README.txt

 look & feel, as well as ajax page transitions.

 This file is part of Panels and Turbines
-Copyright (C) 2012  Peter Schwartzman and Max Galloway-Carson
+Copyright (C) 2016 Max Galloway webmaster@pwipw.com

 Panels and Turbines is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by